lzxnau/jldp/src/jlmd/python/pytorch/concept/transformer.md

   layers.
 This represents the model's internal working memory and capacity to process relationships between words in the sequence.

+Embeddings start with relatively lower dimensionality and are projected into a higher-dimensional space for computation within the attention mechanisms.

 ## Positional Encoding

 ## Multi-Head Attention